The Child with a Moon on his Chest (Sotho): Tale type

 The tale is related to the cycle of the Calumniated Wife, and is classified in the international Aarne-Thompson-Uther Index as tale type ATU 707, "The Three Golden Children".

 The Sotho tale has been related to a cycle of stories about jealous sisters (in this case, co-wives) that take their sister's children and replace them for animals to humiliate her.
 After many trials and tribulations, the children reunite with their parents, the jealous relatives are punished and the disgraced woman (usually a queen) is restored to her position and status.

 In a 1921 article, anthropologue Samuel Shaw Dornan noted that the Sotho tale showed "an extraordinary resemblance" to the Bengali folktale The Boy with the Moon on his Forehead, collected by Lal Behari Day.

+Motifs

+Accorind to linguist Jan Knappert, Bulane (and Senkepeng) is a common appellation for characters in Lesotho.

+According to Africanist Sigrid Schmidt, the presence of the mouse in the Namibian tales and the rat in the South African tales "show" a connection to a tradition that includes the variants from the Sotho, the Xhosa and the Venda, reflecting a similar motif that appears in the Indian tales: the wonder child is reared by domestic animals.

 Variants

 Southern Africa

 Africanist Sigrid Schmidt asserted that the tale type was particularly widespread in Southeast Africa.
 In fact, according to her studies, the tale type 707, as well as types 706, Maiden Without Hands, and 510, Cinderella, "found a home in Southern Africa for many generations".

 Schmidt provided the summary of two manuscript tales.
 In the first, a woman gives birth to twin boys in the likeness of their father, a king with the mark of a moon on his chest, but a jealous servant casts them in the water.
 The twins are rescued and saved by a falcon.
 Later, they return to their father's castle and a jet of milk leaks from their mother's breast to their mouth, confirming the boys' parentage.
 In a second tale, a couple wishes for a son with a star on the chest and a moon on the front.
 Their son is born, but a jealous servant replaces the boy for a puppy and abandons the boy with a giraffe.
 The giraffe raises the boy as its son and gives him a cloth to hide his astral birthmarks.
 The boy finds work with in a farm that belongs to the king, where the princess sees his shining birthmarks and marries him.
 Later, when he returns home, jets of milk leak from his mother's breast to his mouth.
 Schmidt suggested that, since these two tales contain elements from European fairy tales (kings, queens, castle, the child in the box), these tales must have originated from a (now) lost Dutch tradition in the Cape of Good Hope.